| | | | |

 Vinyl Types Explained

 As explained above, regular vinyl can be used on any smooth surface.
-There are different types, permanence levels, patterns, and textures.
+There are different types, levels of permanence, patterns, and textures.

 rolls of vinyl